stbenas/eneba-task-backend/README.md

     }
 }
 ```

 > [!CAUTION]
 > Please note that the imageUrl parameter must include a valid image URL.
-Right now, all URLs will be accepted by the backend, yet the frontend application will only display images that originate from https://imgproxy.eneba.games/.
-> As this project is a non-commercial demo backend built as part of a technical assignment for Eneba, I used Eneba’s public image CDN for realism, but the project is non-commercial and solely built for evaluation.
-All trademarks and images belong to their respective owners.
+Right now, all URLs will be accepted by the backend, yet the frontend application will only display images that originate from https://imgproxy.eneba.games/ and https://static.eneba.games.
+As this project is a non-commercial demo backend built as part of a technical assignment for Eneba, I used Eneba’s public image CDN for realism, but the project is non-commercial and solely built for evaluation. **All trademarks and images belong to their respective owners**.

 ## Running the backend
 This repository contains docker files for easy setup.